Infrastructure deal slips, GOP pans $1.7T White House offer

 - Oops!Something went wrong.Please try again later.

-WASHINGTON (AP) — Prospects for an ambitious infrastructure deal were thrown into serious doubt late Friday after the White House reduced President Joe Biden's sweeping proposal to $1.7 trillion but Republican senators rejected the compromise as disappointing, saying "vast differences” remain.
+WASHINGTON (AP) — The prospects for an ambitious infrastructure deal have been thrown into serious doubt after the White House reduced President Joe Biden's sweeping proposal to $1.7 trillion but Republican senators rejected the compromise as disappointing, saying "vast differences” remain.

 While talks have not collapsed, the downbeat assessment is certain to mean new worries from Democrats that time is slipping to strike a deal.
 The president’s team is holding to a soft Memorial Day deadline to determine whether a compromise is within reach.
 Skepticism had been rising on all sides over the lack of significant movement off Biden's $2.3 trillion plan or the GOP's proposed $568 billion alternative.